Google wants Chrome to offer instantaneous and native app-like experiences

 Instantaneous experiences

 Dion Almaer, Google director of engineering, said the company wants to “make loading disappear, for all our users.”
 At its I/O 2019 developers conference in May, Google previewed Portals, which allows you to create seamless navigation experiences by pre-rendering content.

 Portals is now available behind a flag in Chrome.
-Google already has some early partners trying Portals on their site — Fandango is one:
+Google already has some early partners trying Portals on their sites — Fandango is one:

 Web Bundles, now available behind an experimental flag, aims to let you distribute your web content across any format — email, FTP, or even USB.
 This means delivery of web content at faster speeds or even distribution when your user is offline.
 Google expects that through APIs like Background Periodic Sync and Content Indexing, developers will also be able to proactively cache and surface relevant web content even if you’re not on an active internet connection.
 Both APIs are now available as origin trials.